d3287t328/latinalinguamachina/gettingstartedwithlangchain.md

-iTo get started with LangChain, you will first need to install Python and pip on your system.
+To get started with LangChain, you will first need to install Python and pip on your system.
 Once you have done that, you can follow these steps:

 Clone the LangChain repository to your local machine using the git clone command.